Debora Juarez: Elections

 In 2013, Seattle voters approved changing seven of the nine at-large district seats to district-based starting in 2015.
-In 2015, Juarez ran for the district 5 postion, which represents North Seattle and had no incummbent councilmember.
+In 2015, Juarez ran for the district 5 position, which represents North Seattle and had no incumbent councilmember.
 In the August primary, Juarez came in first against seven challengers, with 39.25%, and advanced to the general election with ex-clergy member Sandy Brown, who earned 19.88% of the vote.

 A key focus of the general election was increasing the number of sidewalks in the district, which had the highest density of streets without sidewalks.
 Brown ran on creating local improvement districts to pay for sidewalks, which Juarez criticised saying that they would unfairly benefit wealthy neighborhoods.
 Juarez supported imposing developer impact fees as well as pushing for greater funding for sidewalks in SDOT's budget.
 In the November general election, Juarez defeated Brown, 64% to 35%.

 Juarez ran for reelection in 2019 and faced five challengers in the primary.
 In the August primary, Juarez came in first with 45.1% of the vote and advanced to the general election with lawyer Ann Davison Sattler, who earned 26.71%.
 In the general election, Juaez focused her campaign on major projects she brought to the district, including the NHL training facility and a future light rail station.
 She and Davison Sattler sparred on homelessness, with Juarez focusing on increasing funding and affordable housing, while Davison Sattler focused on housing up to 2,000 homeless people into abandoned warehouses while not increasing funding for homelessness services.

 In the general election, Juarez defeated Davison Sattler, 60.59% to 39.05%.